 All in all, the Cricut Maker can cut over 300 different materials, and the handful I noted above are just the most popular ones I’ve personally used.

-With a downward cutting force of 4kg, the Cricut Maker to cut materials up to 2.4mm thick – and the list of what those materials are is long.
+Therefore, with a downward cutting force of 4kg, the Cricut Maker to cut materials up to 2.4mm thick – and the list of what those materials are is long.

 What Are All Of The Blades That the Cricut Maker and Cricut Maker 3 Can Use?